phaserjs/phaser/README.md

 * Added Phaser.Keyboard.COMMA and Phaser.Keyboard.PERIOD to the consts list.
 * Canvas.setSmoothingEnabled only applies the value of the property exists, which avoids the Chrome webkit prefix deprecation warnings.
 * PIXI._CompileShader can now take an array or a string for the fragment src.
+* AnimationParser.spriteSheet can now accept either a string-based key or an HTML Image object as the key argument.

 ### Bug Fixes